 The Vigenère Cipher

-The Vigenère Cipher is a classic encryption method that improves upon simpler ciphers by using a polyalphabetic substitution system.
-Unlike the Caesar Cipher, which shifts all letters by a fixed amount, the Vigenère Cipher uses a keyword to vary the shift for each letter, making it more resistant to basic cryptanalysis—though not impervious to advanced techniques.
+The Vigenère Cipher is a historic encryption method that enhances security by using a polyalphabetic substitution system.
+Unlike simpler ciphers that apply a fixed shift to all letters, it employs a keyword to vary the shift for each character, making it more resistant to basic cryptanalysis—though not invulnerable to advanced techniques.

 Ciphertext letter = (Plaintext letter + Keyword letter) mod 26